Extra5enS/elastic-demo/README.md

 *The first two actions can be combined with a single make call.*

 ## simple-search.go
-The Fisrt example shows the easiest way to use search.
+The first example shows the easiest way to use search.
 You can **match** the lines with values that you need.
 This requests calculate  **_score** for every matched line, so the result is sorted begins with the most similar result.

 Use comment to look at the result
 ```